hoytech/negentropy/README.md

 Negentropy is based on Aljoscha Meyer's work on "Range-Based Set Reconciliation" ([overview](https://github.com/AljoschaMeyer/set-reconciliation) / [paper](https://arxiv.org/abs/2212.13567) / [master's thesis](https://github.com/AljoschaMeyer/master_thesis/blob/main/main.pdf)).

 This page is a technical description of the negentropy wire protocol and the various implementations.
-Read [our article](https://logperiodic.com/rbsr.html) for a comprehensive introduction to range-based set reconciliation.
+Read [our article](https://logperiodic.com/rbsr.html) for a comprehensive introduction to range-based set reconciliation, and the [Negentropy Protocol V1](docs/negentropy-protocol-v1.md) specification for the low-level wire protocol.

 ## Protocol